choria-io/appbuilder/docs/content/reference/exec.md

 toc = true
 +++

+Use the `exec` command to execute commands found in your shell, and, optionally format their output through JQ.

 ## Running commands

 An exec runs a command, it is identical to the [generic example](../common-settings/) shown earlier and accepts flags, arguments and sub commands.
 The only difference is that it adds a `command`, `environment` (since `0.0.3`) and `transform` (since `0.0.5`) items.